carbonblack/cbapi-python/docs/index.rst

     Use all the new features and modules available in Python 3 with cbapi.
 This module is compatible with Python versions 2.6.6 and above, 2.7.x, 3.4.x, and 3.5.x.

-- **Better support for multiple Cb servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Cb Protection, Defense, or Response servers.
+- **Better support for multiple CB servers** cbapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of CB Protection, Defense, or Response servers.

 API Credentials